Cook Islands national football team

 The Cook Islands men's national football team is the men's football team that represents the Cook Islands in international competition since 1971.
 It is governed by the Cook Islands Football Association which is part of the Oceania Football Confederation (OFC) and FIFA.

 The nation has participated in seven FIFA World Cup qualification attempts since their first attempt back in 1998.
 They have qualified for the OFC Nations Cup twice in 1998 and 2000 OFC Nations Cup with both appearances seeing no wins from their four games that they have played.

+They are the 2nd smallest nation in FIFA by population, with only Montserrat being less populated.
+They are also one of the most isolated members of FIFA, with Rarotonga being situated around 1,000 km from Niue, the nearest nation.

+They have sat bottom of the FIFA World Ranking on multiple occasions, and have finished last in FIFA World Cup qualifiers in the 2026 FIFA World Cup, 2014 FIFA World Cup and 1998 FIFA World Cup, making them to date one of the weakest national sides in the world.

 History

 Beginnings (1971–1995)

 Despite being absent from the first three editions of the South Pacific Games, the geographical proximity of the Cook Islands with French Polynesia, host of the 1971 South Pacific Games, allowed the Cookian team to take part in the tournament.
 In the first round they were defeated 16–1 by Papua New Guinea and 30–0 by Tahiti, while in the match for fifth place, they fell to Fiji 15–1.

 They next played a match in 1995 when proximity allowed them to participate again in the 1995 South Pacific Games.
 During the tournament they earned their first win, a 2–1 win over Wallis and Futuna, but lost their other four clashes resoundingly.